 Shabu Shabu is a Reflection of Japanese Culture

-- The Japanese way: love the natural tastes of food.
-There is no need for a ton of sauces or additional flavors to smother the taste of quality ingredients.
+- The Japanese way: love the natural taste of the ingredients and there is no need for a ton of sauces or additional flavors to smother the taste of the ingredients.
 The konbu in shabu shabu and the meat itself contain glutamates.
 These glutamates are what brings out the flavors of the ingredients which would be called umami or “savory.”

 - Omotenashi: the service is always a telltale sign of a Japanese restaurant because it is always professional, friendly, and quick.
 Although don’t expect it to be too personable because they got a job to do which doesn’t involve finding out your astrological sign (btw, I’m a Leo) or what you are doing later.